Skip to content

 class FakeMyFormula : MyFormula {

-val testFormula = TestFormula<MyFormula.Input, MyFormula.Output>(
+override val implementation = TestFormula<MyFormula.Input, MyFormula.Output>(

 initialOutput = MyFormula.Output()